P2-718na/SIR-model-simulation/README.md

 ### Parser
 Class that handles the parsing of command line arguments and exposes getter functions for them.
 The parsing is done using Lyra library (see dependencies).
-The parser checks that the input format is correct, and it also performs some range checks on the input.
+The parser checks that the input format is correct.
-If there are invalid or missing parameters for the model, they will be caught here.
-I decided not to remove the checks performed in `Model` class, even if they are the same, since that code might be used elsewhere where no prior checks are performed.
+The only value check performed here is for the `--day-count` parameter (if it is negative, an error is shown).
+This is not strictly needed, but it can be helpful to the user, since there are no explicit warnings for this anywhere else.
+All the needed value checks on parameters are performed inside the `Model` class constructor.

 ### Tests
 Unit Tests are performed using Doctest and are built separately from the main